Grenlex/Genomics/README.md

 # Description
-This is joint project with @mihken
+This is joint project with [Spirin Vadim](https://github.com/spirinvadim),